Grant Horton: Bath City (loan)

 After featuring in Cheltenham's EFL Trophy squad at the start of the 2020-21 season, Horton joined Bath City of the National League South on loan on 18 November 2020.

 Bohemians (loans)

 On 21 January 2022, Horton joined League of Ireland Premier Division club Bohemians on loan for their 2022 season.
 On 12 July 2022, Horton was recalled by Cheltenham after making 11 appearances for Bohemians, scoring 1 goal.
 Horton returned to Bohemians on loan for the 2023 League of Ireland season.
 He scored the first goal in a 2-1 victory for Bohemians against Cork City in the opening game of the season.
 He returned to Cheltenham Town after the completion of this loan on 30 June 2023.

 Waterford

 On 14 February 2024, it was announced that Horton had signed a permanent contract with newly promoted League of Ireland Premier Division club Waterford.

-In his first season, Horton played in every single League of Ireland game.
+In his first season, Horton appeared in every single league game for the club.
+On 21 November 2025, it was announced that Horton would be departing the club at the end of his contract.

+Harrogate Town

+On 29 December 2025, Horton agreed to join League Two strugglers Harrogate Town on a short-term deal until the end of the season, joining on 1 January 2026.